-Footnote 1: \$148,543.23: Voiding balances for students that had Covid-19 letters and evidence that caused them to have problems with their classes.
+Footnote 1: \$514,606.00: Voiding balances for students that had Covid-19 letters and evidence that caused them to have problems with their classes.
 Reduce the rental charge of Delta Academy as they are not able to use the rented area as often as they used to due to health restrictions.
 Voiding institutional testing fees for students.
 Voiding balances of students that had to withdraw or could not make it to the class due to the pandemic, potential change in living and change in the way the classes would have been taught.
+Lost revenue from covering student balances due to the pandemic.